tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 *✅ = Supported, (opaque) = Not publicly specified, — = Not available or not documented.*

 {{< alert "circle-info" >}}
 **Why no Chroma, Qdrant, or raw Faiss?** This table focuses on **production-scale managed services and databases** with distinct algorithm choices.
-Lightweight or embedded vector stores like **ChromaDB** and **Qdrant** primarily wrap **HNSW** (via `hnswlib`) with a brute-force buffer for small batch ingestion, they are excellent for prototyping and small-to-medium workloads but don't expose the breadth of indexing strategies seen above.
-Similarly, **Faiss** is a *library*, not a managed service, it supports nearly every algorithm in this table (HNSW, IVF-Flat, IVF-PQ, IVF-PQFS, Flat) and is the engine *behind* several services listed here (e.g., SingleStore, Milvus).
+Lightweight or embedded vector stores like **ChromaDB** and **Qdrant** primarily wrap **HNSW** (via `hnswlib`) with a brute-force buffer for small batch ingestion—they are excellent for prototyping and small-to-medium workloads but don't expose the breadth of indexing strategies seen above.
+Similarly, **Faiss** is a *library*, not a managed service—it supports nearly every algorithm in this table (HNSW, IVF-Flat, IVF-PQ, IVF-PQFS, Flat) and is the engine *behind* several services listed here (e.g., SingleStore, Milvus).
 {{< /alert >}}

 ## 8. References